FAQs for our Breast Pumps and Compression Stockings in Texas

 If you are covered by more than one insurance company, please let us know when you submit your information.
 We are usually required to always go by your primary coverage.

-How Do I Start the Process of Getting a Breast Pump through Insurance?
+How Do I Start the Process of Getting a Breast Pump and/or Compression Stockings through Insurance?

-Matriarch Women’s Health Supply will help you through the entire process of getting a breast pump through your insurance.
-You only have to complete the form you see after you chose the breast pump you would like, and Matriarch WHS will do the rest.
+Matriarch Women’s Health Supply will help you through the entire process of getting a breast pump and/or compression stockings through your insurance.
+You only have to complete the form you see after you chose the breast pump and/or compression stockings you would like, and Matriarch WHS will do the rest.
 We will contact your insurance to verify coverage, and your health care provider’s office to collect a prescription if necessary.
 A Matriarch representative will call or email you within 72 hours to inform you of your coverage, and if you qualify, the pump will be mailed direct to your home near your due date.
+Compression stockings will be mailed to you earlier depending on how soon your doctor signs your script.

 Can I Get a Breast Pump before the Baby Is Born?